You may be wondering?

 Why are the fees set at what they are?
 Why is there no bulkbilling… ?
 Surely my clinician is living the high life with what they earn from the session fees…?

-- the cost of my professional insurance
+- the cost of our professional insurances

-- the cost of renting my rooms from my landlord.
+- the cost of renting our rooms.

 - the cost of electricity, cleaning and office supplies

-- the cost of running my website
+- the cost of running our website and emails

 - the cost of appointment reminder fees